ekmett/cadenza/test/README.md

 they share the parser, type checker, and calling convention, so they can share bugs.
 Failures include the deterministic case index, seed, and guest source.
-The random language is deliberately pure and total: it excludes output, recursive initializers, neutral terms, and division by zero.
+The random language is deliberately pure and total: it excludes output, recursive initializers, neutral syntax, and division by zero.
 Its application oracle evaluates each flat group of arguments before invoking a body.
 Effects and failures use the separate trace and runtime-transition tests below.
 For a generated failure, the diagnostic also searches up to 64 smaller, closed,